 Vilanova sticks up for Sanchez

-Barcelona coach Tito Vilanova leapt to the defense of Alexis Sanchez after the Chilean came in for criticism for a string of misses in Wednesday night's surprise Copa del Rey draw with Malaga.
+Barcelona coach Tito Vilanova has leapt to the defence of Alexis Sanchez ahead of this weekend's Primera Division trip to Real Sociedad after the Chilean came in for criticism for a string of misses in last night's Copa del Rey stalemate with Malaga.

-The reigning King's Cup holders could only draw 2-2 with a Malaga side that was down to 10 men for the final 15 minutes of their quarterfinal tie at the Nou Camp.
+The reigning cup holders could only draw 2-2 with a Malaga side who were reduced to 10 men for the final 15 minutes of their quarter-final contest at the Nou Camp.

-Manuel Iturra capitalized on sloppy Barca defending to give the visitors an early lead, and although Barca hit back through Lionel Messi and Carles Puyol, Malaga snatched an impressive draw when Ignacio Camacho fired home in the final minute.
+Manuel Iturra capitalised on sloppy Barca defending to give the visitors a surprise lead, and although Barca hit back through Lionel Messi and Carles Puyol, Malaga snatched an impressive draw when Ignacio Camacho fired home in the final minute.

 For all of Barca's collective failings, it was Sanchez who was made the scapegoat by many.

 But Vilanova insisted he must protect the 24-year-old from public criticism.

 He told the club's website: "He is a young player with all the desire in the world.
 If he has missed chances it is because he has made the sprints to have them.

 "We can accept him missing chances, but not him not trying.
 He tried.

 "He is one of us and if we don't help him he will go into his shell and it will be even harder for him."